 - Multi-hop questions.
 "Who was the CEO of the company that acquired Anthropic in 2027?" requires multiple retrievals chained together.

 - Ambiguous queries.
-"Tell me about cost optimization" — the agent can rewrite to a more specific query before retrieving.
+"Tell me about cost optimization."
+The agent can rewrite to a more specific query before retrieving.

 - Domain with multiple knowledge sources.
 Agent picks the right source (docs vs FAQ vs blog vs API) based on the question.